Meritxell Ambrocio Meritxell Ambrocio

 Locklyn Wilchynski of McComb, Mississippi, is a recipient of the Prescott Alden Sherman Leadership Council Scholarship and will be majoring in Law Studies at Ole Miss with a minor in Creative Writing as a member of the Sally McDonnell Barksdale Honors College.
 She has a passion for poetry and has had many of her pieces published in various literary magazines, showcases, and nationwide writing competitions.
 She also enjoys volunteering and donating to S.A.F.E Inc. in Tupelo.
 Locklyn’s favorite pastimes are reading, writing, playing her guitar, listening to music, analyzing films, collecting antiques, and spending time with family and friends.

-Bella Yant of Oxford, Mississippi is the recipient of the Jennie Mosby Cochran Council Scholarship and the Elizabeth Brevard Council Scholarship.
+Bella Yant of Oxford, Mississippi, is the recipient of the Jennie Mosby Cochran Council Scholarship and the Elizabeth Brevard Council Scholarship.
 Bella is a member of the Sally McDonnell Barksdale Honors College, as well as the recipient of Academic Merit, 1848, and Ole Miss Leaders scholarships.
-While in high school, Bella founded the Oxford High School Lafayette County Literacy Council Organization, was editor of Evoke, Oxford High School’s literary magazine, was a member of the National Honor Society, and was Senior Class Vice President.
-At Ole Miss, Bella is a member of Delta, Delta, Delta Sorority, Lambda Sigma Honor Society and serves on the ASB philanthropy and community service undersecretary board.
+At Ole Miss, Bella is a member of Delta Delta Delta Sorority and serves on the Conduct Committee.
+She also served as Service Chair for Lambda Sigma Honors Society, Project Leader for the Ole Miss Big Event, and on the ASB Philanthropy and Community Service Undersecretary Board.
+While in high school, Bella founded the Oxford High School Lafayette County Literacy Council Organization.
 She also served the Oxford community as a weekly More Than a Meal volunteer and active member of her church.
 Fun Fact: Bella enjoys taking Pilates classes and spending time with friends and family.